 Alumni Board selects nine for departmental honors

 On September 8, 2017, the ECE Alumni Board Association honored nine alumni for their leadership, impact, technical achievements.
-ECE Department Head William H Sanders and Alumni Board President Michael VanBlaricum presented the awards, with Professor John Michael Dallesasse serving as emcee.
+ECE Department Head William H Sanders and Alumni Board President Michael VanBlaricum presented the awards, with Professor John Dallesasse serving as emcee.
 Engineering at Illinois Dean Andreas C Cangellaris and his wife Helen Cangellaris, Donald Biggar Willett Professor Emeritus in ECE Janak H Patel, Professor Emeritus Timothy N Trick and his wife Dorothe Trick were among those in attendance.

 Marcia Peterman ECE Award

 The Marcia Peterman ECE Award was established by the Electrical and Computer Engineering Alumni Association to honor the memory of Marcia Peterman.
 The award is presented annually to an alumnus for dedicated service to the department.